Winetq/spring-boot-labs/k8s/README.md

 # 2. apply everything (-R also descends into shared/)
 kubectl apply -R -f k8s/

-# 3. wait until all pods are Running (a service may restart once while the DB starts — that's fine)
+# 3. wait until all pods are Running
 kubectl get pods -w

-# 4. expose the frontend and gateway on stable localhost ports (each blocks — use two terminals)
+# 4. expose the frontend and gateway on stable localhost ports (each blocks - use two terminals)
 kubectl port-forward svc/frontend-service 30000:80
 kubectl port-forward svc/gateway-service 30080:8080
 ```